Arno Karlen

 Arno Chanoch Karlen (May 7, 1937 – May 13, 2010) was an American poet, psychoanalyst, and popular science writer.
 He won the 1996 Rhone-Poulenc Prize for science books with Plague's Progress.

-Biography
+Early life and education

-Early life
+Arno Karlen was born on May 7, 1937, in Philadelphia, Pennsylvania, the younger of two sons, to Herman Morris Karlen (1902–1990), proprietor of a book store, and Bertha Karlen (née Milner).
+Both his parents had an Ashkenazi Jewish background.
+His father was born in Putnam, Connecticut to Russian parents, whilst his mother was born in present-day Ukraine.
+The family name was originally Karpilow and has been anglicized to Karlen.
+He had a brother, Mark Karlen.

-Arno Karlen was born on May 7, 1937 in Philadelphia.
-His parents were Jewish immigrants from modern-day Belarus and Ukraine who immigrated to the United States in the early 1900s.
 He was a talented child who was promoted two grades and finished high school at 15.
 As a teenager, he was interested in literature, science, and classical music.
 He studied music, and graduated from Antioch College with majors in English and French literature.

 Academic career

 After he finished college, Karlen wrote for many magazines and spent a couple of years traveling around Europe writing about food and culture.
 Eventually, he became editor of several magazines, including Holiday and Newsweek, and published a short stories book called White Apples at the age of 24.

 In the 1970s, Karlen became an Associate Professor in the English Department Writing Program at Penn State University.
 In the coming years he wrote books in fields of history, medicine, and science.
 He then returned to New York as executive editor of Penthouse Magazine and Physicians World magazines.

 In the 1990s, Karlen achieved a doctorate in sexology while studying for three years at an institute of psychoanalysis.

 Karlen won the 1996 Rhone-Poulenc Prize for science books with Plague's Progress, but did not attend the award ceremony due to illness.
 In the ten years before his death, Karlen worked as a psychotherapist and kept writing articles and publishing books.